francobarbanera/CompFunction-and-Example5.9/README.md

-The file TheFunctionImplementedByTheProgramFunctionDefinition.hs.pdf contains an excerpt of the proof of Theorem 5.8.
+The file "The Function Implemented By The Program FunctionDefinition.hs.pdf contains" an excerpt of the proof of Theorem 5.8.
 In it only the definition of the function G is present.

 The module FunctionDefinition.hs contains the Haskell implementation (as function "g") of the function defined in the above pdf file.